blakeyoung81/blakesthoughts/src/content/poetry/slurp-on-sunday.md

 ---
 title: "Slurp on Sunday"
+description: "A contemplative poem about finding peace in small moments and breathing space."
 pubDate: 2025-02-09
-description: "A short poem about finding quiet moments for oneself."
-tags: ["Mindfulness", "Life", "Stillness"]
+tags: ["Poetry", "Meaning"]
 draft: false
 ---